Milkdown/milkdown/packages/components/README.md

-# @milkdown/transformer
+# @milkdown/components

-The transformer module of [milkdown](https://milkdown.dev/).
+The components module of [milkdown](https://milkdown.dev/).

 # Official Documentation

-Documentation can be found on the [Milkdown website](https://milkdown.dev/docs/api/transformer).
+Documentation can be found on the [Milkdown website](https://milkdown.dev/docs/api/components).

 # License